FernVR/mosaic/README.md

 *   The Montserrat font is the main font used throughout the whole website with Sans Serif as the fallback font.
 Montserrat is a clean font and is both attractive and appropriate.

-*   I varied between font weights and letter spacing for titles and written content, to make everything clear and easy to read.
+*   I varied between font weights and letter spacing for titles and written content, to make everything clear and easy to read for the user.

 ## Imagery